Sustainable Procurement Tools

 An ideal response would provide: evidence of having achieved reduced use of scarce materials for clients using alternative materials and / or production methods; processes in place to recover materials for reuse or recycling; and recommendations for changes / adaptations to reduce adverse sustainability impacts in a cost-effective way.

-It may be appropriate to require bidders to have environmental management standards in place, the supplier should be asked to provide confirmation of this in the quality assurance schemes and environmental management standards section of the ESPD (part IV, Selection Criteria, Section D).
+It may be appropriate to require bidders to have environmental management standards in place, the supplier should be asked to provide confirmation of this in the quality assurance schemes and environmental management standards section of the SPD (part IV, Selection Criteria, Section D).

 An environmental management system is likely to only be relevant in the procurement of some products or services.
 Its requirement should be proportionate according to the market and the scope of services required, and you must be prepared to accept an equivalent to a system accredited to ISO14001 or EMAS for example.
 Rather than asking for a specific standard buyers could identify the elements of these standards and decide what is relevant to their organisation and the particular procurement.
 It would be essential that suppliers are notified of which elements they will be evaluated on.
 This would provide good evidence of their professional and technical ability – particularly where ‘sustainability’ is a desired outcome.